What is Ditsmod

 Ditsmod on Bun

 Ditsmod can run on Bun.
 However, as of version (v1.1.29), Bun has a bug that causes it to work incorrectly with TypeScript.
-If you download Ditsmod's seed, install the dependencies, and try to run the application:
+If you download Ditsmod's starter, install the dependencies, and try to run the application:

-git clone --depth 1 https://github.com/ditsmod/seed.git my-app
+git clone --depth 1 https://github.com/ditsmod/starter.git my-app

 cd my-app